rya-sge/access-denied/_posts/2024-05-07-pedersen-hash-function.md

 locale: en-GB
 categories: cryptography blockchain
 tags: hash Petersen starkware
-description:  Presentation of the hash function Pedersen, which is efficient for zero-knowledge circuits / zk-SNARK
+description:  Presentation of the hash function Pedersen, which is efficient for zero-knowledge circuits (e.g. zk-SNARK)
 image: /assets/article/cryptographie/hash/pedersen-hash-function.png
 isMath: true
 ---

 A hash operation in a zero-knowledge context (e.g zk-SNARK circuit) requires specific construction to be efficient.

-For example, the widely used SHA-256 consists mostly of boolean operations which is not efficient to evaluate inside of a ZK circuit.
-Each invocation of SHA256 currently adds tens of thousands of multiplication gates, which is clearly not optimized.
+For example, the widely used SHA-256 consists mostly of boolean operations which is not efficient to evaluate inside of a ZK circuit and adds a lot of multiplication gates for each invocation.

 One of the hash function designed to be used in a zero-knowledge context is the **Pedersen Hash function**.
 This function is more efficient in a ZK circuit since it relies on [elliptic curve cryptography](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography).